In this Udacity Intro to Programming review, I shall be talking about my journey from a non-CSE background to programming.

 – Monthly payment – £329

-When signing up, Udacity was offering a 50% discount on nanodegrees, so I was able to get a discount on the normal pricing.
-By the looks of their website, they seem to offer discounts quite frequently so if you are considering a Udacity nanodegree, then look out for these.
-Udacity’s prices are remarkably high
+When signing up, Udacity was offering a 50% discount on Nanodegrees, so I was able to get a discount on the normal pricing.
+By the looks of their website, they seem to offer discounts quite frequently, so if you are considering a Udacity Nanodegree, then look out for these.
+Udacity’s prices are remarkably high otherwise.

 Personally, unless I was looking to change career or learn something very niche, I would use cheaper resources in the future.
 However, Udacity’s reputation as well as the additional services that they offer their students is vastly different from any other course I have come across.